jnozzi/cocoadev.com/SiteContent/General/VolumeInfo.markdown

 Maybe I'm just extremely short-sighted here, but how do I figure the total capacity of a volume?
-Ok, I know how to get mounted disks and get the ones I want, I also get the correct bytevalue for FREE space left on a volume (through the [[NSDictionary]] object containing [[FileSystemAttributes]], key: [[NSFileSystemFreeSize]]).
-Now, there exists a filesystem attribute with key: [[NSFileSystemSize]], which I thought would return the total capacity in bytes.
+Ok, I know how to get mounted disks and get the ones I want, I also get the correct bytevalue for FREE space left on a volume (through the General/NSDictionary object containing General/FileSystemAttributes, key: General/NSFileSystemFreeSize).
+Now, there exists a filesystem attribute with key: General/NSFileSystemSize, which I thought would return the total capacity in bytes.
 It returns a value for sure, but the value is not in bytes, comparing the result divided by 1024/1024 to the Finder Info on the volume.
 Is the value incorrect?
 Or is it returned in some other form than bytes?
 Do I need to use a different route to get to what I want?

 -- Frode Danielsen